-Nevertheless, Social Aid and Pleasure Clubs, Mardi Gras Indians, and their followers still throng their traditional parade routes along North Claiborne, with brass bands and percussionists using the acoustics of the overpass to amplify their sound.
+Nevertheless, Social Aid and Pleasure Clubs, Black Masking Indians, and their followers still throng their traditional parade routes along North Claiborne, with brass bands and percussionists using the acoustics of the overpass to amplify their sound.

-Though some post-Katrina plans proposed removing the overpass, today the city is trying to revitalize the space beneath it.
-Ironically, some now see it as a bulwark against the wave of gentrification that has displaced black households from sections of Treme and the Seventh Ward closer to the river.
+While longstanding plans to remove the overpass have gained support in recent years, ironically some now see it as a bulwark against the wave of gentrification that has displaced Black households from Treme and the Seventh Ward.

-As part of the revitalization effort, in 2018 local artist Ceaux Young painted murals of local musicians on the underside of the bridge.
+As part of a revitalization effort in 2018, local artist Ceaux Young painted murals of local musicians on the underside of the bridge.
 “It’s hard to control the space you don’t own,” he told OffBeat.
 “My main job is to protect that footprint.”

 For a virtual tour of North Claiborne Avenue, click here.